 The Kansas Aviation Museum takes aviation history to new heights.
 The museum is housed in what was the city’s first municipal airport.
 Today, the museum honors the legacy of air travel by showcasing Kansas aviation history with a focus on Wichita’s influence.

-To fully appreciate the advancement of Wichita’s aviation industry, you should visit the Mid-America All-Indian Museum, where you can learn about Chilocco Indian School which provided Native American students a trade, which often included aircraft mechanics and parts manufacturing.
+To fully appreciate the advancement of Wichita’s aviation industry, you should visit the Mid-America All-Indian Museum, where you can learn about Chilocco Indian School that provided Native American students a trade, which often included aircraft mechanics and parts manufacturing.
 Many of these students went on to work for local aircraft companies.

 National Aviation Day is also an opportunity to honor the Wichita State University football players, administrators, and supporters who lost their lives in a plane crash in 1970.
-History of Memorial 70 is a place of remembrance on the WSU campus and is open to visitors year-round.
+Memorial 70 is a place of remembrance on the WSU campus and is open to visitors year-round.

 Look to the Skies